Indiana vs Miami Players to Watch - Second Round

 The Hurricanes get 15 points, 6.2 rebounds and 2.7 assists per game from Jordan Miller.

-Wooga Poplar gives the Hurricanes 8.5 points, 3.2 rebounds and 1.5 assists per contest.
+Wooga Poplar gets the Hurricanes 8.5 points, 3.2 rebounds and 1.5 assists per game.
 He also posts 1.2 steals and 0.2 blocked shots.

 Indiana Top Performers (Last 10 Games)